AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/smartcam.md

 #### Algorithm
 Without defining an algorithm the cameras wouldn't do anything interesting.
 Algorithms can be definied in a moltitude of different ways.
 Below there's an example of a basic algorithm defined only with _Reactions_, _Conditions_ and _Actions_.
-It is advisable to use real programming languages such as [Protelis](examples/protelis.md) to write more elaborate algorithms.
+It is advisable to use real programming languages such as {{anchor('Protelis', 'Alchemist Protelis incarnation')}} to write more elaborate algorithms.
 In this regard you'd want to use the protelis incarnation, make cameras be _ProtelisNode_, and to make sure that the input and output molecules' names of the actions match the ones used by the protelis program.